-- Promote understanding of and participation in the RCC program through district meetings and regular contact with clubs. - · Assist clubs with establishing RCCs. - Encourage clubs to seek resources for their RCC projects on Rotary Showcase. - Identify successful RCC projects to promote on the district website, in the governor's monthly communication, and on Rotary Showcase. - Keep records of RCCs' status and their activities and periodically tell the governor and RI about them.
+- Promote understanding of and participation in the RCC program through district meetings and regular contact with clubs. - · Assist clubs with establishing RCCs. - Encourage clubs to seek resources for their RCC projects on Service Project Center. - Identify successful RCC projects to promote on the district website, in the governor's monthly communication, and on Service Project Center. - Keep records of RCCs' status and their activities and periodically tell the governor and RI about them.

-- Complete the District Committee Basics learning plan in Rotary's Learning Center - · Participate in the district team training seminar
+- Complete the District Committee Basics learning plan in Rotary's Learning Center - Participate in the district team Learning seminar